AirPods Pro Black Friday deal just crashed to $169 — the lowest price ever

 One of the best AirPods Black Friday deals of all time just arrived, with Walmart selling the AirPods Pro for just $169.
 The sale will last through November 28, so we hope that means there will be plenty of stock.
 This would be $80 off and the cheapest price ever for the AirPods Pro.
 View Deal

-The best price we’ve seen the AirPods Pro so far is $189 at Woot, but Walmart’s deal slashes another $20 off that price and makes it a must-buy for iPhone owners.
+The best AirPods Pro Black Friday deal we’ve seen thus far had been the AirPods Pro for $189 at Woot, but Walmart’s deal slashes another $20 off that price and makes it a must-buy for iPhone owners.

 They’re one of the best wireless earbuds you can buy right now, and as you’ll see in our AirPods Pro review we found that Apple’s most advanced wireless earbuds offered a comfortable in-ear design, powerful active noise cancelling activation, crystal clear calls (thanks to its three microphones) great sound and the convenience of Hey Siri support.